GrupEstructuraElectronicaSimetria/cosymlib/docs/shape_references.rst

 | \* Non regular polyhedron, for definition of reference shape see references above.
 | ‡ A regular polyhedron with one or two vertices removed.
 | § Spherical distribution of vertices with mass center at the origin (apical-basal bond angles of 104.45°).
-| † For polyhedra with more than 12 vertices the calculation times may be unpractical, and the user is only allowed to set
+| † For polyhedra with more than 12 vertices the calculation times may be unpractical, for now avoid this calculations
-    manually the equivalence between vertices of the problem and reference shapes by means of the %fixperm keyword.
+an upgrade is comming soon.
-| # This is a chiral polyhedron; see cautionary note in the "About SHAPE" section.
+| # This is a chiral polyhedron.
+It must be noticed that the algorithm used by Shape does not distinguish
+the two enantiomers of a chiral shape.
+Therefore, whenever a chiral reference polyhedron is used, the resulting shape measures may not refer to that specific polyhedron but to its enantiomer.